Sbig App

 • CC meaning in bike: Volume of the engine cylinder

-• What is CC in engine: Total engine displacement
+• What is CC in engine: Power of the engine

 What Is the Meaning of CC in a Bike?

-When someone refers to cc in a motorcycle, they mean Cubic Capacity or Cubic Centimeter.
+When someone refers to cc in a motorcycle, they mean Cubic Capacity or Cubic Centimetre.
 This measurement indicates the size of the engine cylinder, where the air-fuel mixture combusts to generate motion.
-Essentially, cc represents how much of that mixture the engine can intake and utilize during a single stroke.
+Essentially, cc represents how much of that mixture the engine can intake and utilise during a single stroke.

 How Does CC Change a Bike’s Performance?